VladyslavStarichenko/fmipz/README.md

 ### Code Examples

 The presentations are complemented by code examples designed to illustrate the implementation of practical tasks.
-While not every assignment includes code demonstrations, users have the option to add their own code.
+While not every assignment includes code demonstrations, users can add their code.
 It's essential to note that each assignment has its default programming language, which is visible in front of the code execution button.

 ## Code Compiler